 The Fund follows guidance concerning the accounting for income taxes recognized in an entity's financial statements.
 This guidance prescribes a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized.
 The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than fifty percent likely of being realized upon ultimate settlement.
-The Fund does not believe there are any uncertain tax positions at December 31, 2015 and 2014.
-For the years ended December 31, 2015 and 2014, the Fund did not have any significant accrued interest or penalties related to income tax liabilities.
-The Fund files an income tax return in the U.S. federal jurisdiction.
-The Fund's U.S. federal income tax returns for years prior to 2012 are closed.
+The Fund does not believe there are any uncertain tax positions at December 31, 2016 and 2015.
+For the years ended December 31, 2016 and 2015, the Fund did not have any significant accrued interest or penalties related to income tax liabilities.